My Time at Portia: Sequel

-In October 2020, Pathea Games announced that a sequel titled My Time at Sandrock, and planned to release in early access for PC via Steam in March 2021, with the full version for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in summer 2022.
-However in March 2021, Pathea Games announced that they have not received a local rating certification to publish the game online, so it seems like early access would be potentially delayed until after May 2021.
+In October 2020, Pathea Games announced a sequel titled My Time at Sandrock, set on a desert and planned to release it in early access for PC via Steam in March 2021, with the full version for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S originally planned for a mid-2022 release.
+However, in March 2021, Pathea Games announced that they had not received a local rating certification to publish the game online, so it seemed like early access would be potentially delayed until after May 2021.
 Early access release was subsequently pushed out further until early 2022.
-The game released via early access on May 26, 2022.
+The game released via early access on 26 May 2022.
+After a delay from its September launch window, the full version of the game was released on 2 November 2023.
+While there are no plans to introduce multiplayer to My Time at Portia, its sequel does.

+In September 2024, Pathea Games announced a second sequel titled My Time at Evershine, set in a whole new world and with improved multiplayer.